mahakaal2005/Vibe-Health/README.md

 Timeline: While not explicitly defined, the phased MVP approach implies a goal of launching a core, high-quality product as quickly as possible, followed by iterative updates.

-Technology: The application must be a native Android app built using Kotlin and XML.
+Technology: The application must be a native Android app built using Kotlin and XML, with 16KB page size compatibility for Google Play compliance.

 Resources: The primary resource for development will be you, the stakeholder, assisted by AI tools and this BMad framework.